NatyaHans/revBB/ReadMe.md

                   - output simulated trees =1000 (in nexus format)
                   - data saved in folder 1_data_simtreebd

+    - These fixed trees are then used for estimating lambda and mu by using RevBayes script

+-
 # Simulate alignments using RevBayes
     - Folder Name: 2_seqdata_simseqbd
     - dependencies seq_sim.Rev